 Something along these lines must have taken place during the Renaissance in a radical transformation that included science, art, and a new view of humanity, culture and society.
 What is need today is a new surge that is similar to the energy generated during the Renaissance but even deeper and more extensive.”

 He was a modest, gently-spoken man, who suffered ill-health and depression in his later years, and who died 25 years ago, but his aim was always to look ahead and seek ways to heal and repair and bring people together.
-In the Middle Ages, Aristotle was sometimes termed “The Philosopher”, and it may be that from the sheer breadth of his vision, and from the light that he can shine to the future, David Bohm in our own time deserves that title.
+Given the scope for conflict in the world today, it may be that the time has come for us all to study his ideas and act on them.